meom-configurations/eORCA12.L75-GJM2020/DOC_eORCA12.L75/eORCA12.L75-GJM2020/README.md

     * ```vosaline_EN4.2.1.g10-eORCA12.L75_v1.0_monthly_masked.nc```
     * ```votemper_EN4.2.1.g10-eORCA12.L75_v1.0_monthly_masked.nc```
   * a first check on the salinity file shows (as expected) anomalies near the bottom.
   * Iterative procedure using ```cdffixanom``` was used to correct these anomalies.
-The region were corrections are obviously needed :
+The region where corrections are obviously needed :
     * Baltic Sea
     * Black Sea
     * Mediterannean Sea